 Ms. Davis lives in San Antonio, TX and enjoys sports, spending time outdoors, family adventures, and traveling with her husband and children.

 Mr. Tipton serves as the Director of Graduate Studies at Hanover College.
 He brings years of enrollment management and customer service experience from his previous roles as a Student Account Counselor, and most recently as an Assistant Registrar at Azusa Pacific University in Southern California.

 He earned his Bachelor of Science in Communication from the University of North Florida and his Master of Arts in Executive Leadership from Azusa Pacific University.
 He previously worked for the Ritz-Carlton Hotel Company in Amelia Island, FL, and the Langham Hospitality Group in Pasadena, CA, and is excited to leverage his service commitment to students, faculty, and staff at Hanover College.

 Garnet lives in Hanover, Indiana, and enjoys music, competition barbeque, and weekend adventures with his wife and family.

 Nagle serves as the Assistant Director of Graduate Admissions.
 She brings years of higher education experience in admissions, customer service, and student support.
 She earned her Bachelor of Science in Communication from Eastern Michigan University and Master of Education in Higher and Postsecondary Education from Arizona State University.

-Susan lives in Indianapolis, Indiana and enjoys spending time with her dog, reading, and traveling.
+Susan lives in Louisville, Kentucky and enjoys spending time with her dog, reading, and traveling.